shayansaha85/Playwright-Tutorial/README.md

 # 🎭 Playwright Test Automation Suite

-Recently, I learned Playwright by going through the documentation in the Automation Panda GitHub repository.
+Recently, I learned Playwright by going through the documentation by some wonderful articles by AutomationPanda.
 Using this knowledge, I built a solution for automated browser testing that supports multiple browsers, along with features like screenshots, video recording, and parallel execution.

 ---